sportsdunia logo

 Harbor

-Still, the tier list is more like a direction, not the complete truth.
-Many players still achieve success even when using an agent that people call off-meta, but only if they practice enough and know how to adapt.
-For players who want to climb ranks or play more serious competitive, knowing who is strong right now gives a clear advantage.
-But the next patch may bring a change again, so always good to check updates and adjust who you choose.
+For players who want to climb ranks or play more seriously competitively, knowing who is strong right now gives a clear advantage.
+But the next patch may bring a change again, so it's always good to check the updated Valorant agent tier list and adjust who you choose.

 Advertisement